tferrari92/automate-all-the-things-insane/README.md

 Also, in [Hardore Edition](https://github.com/tferrari92/automate-all-the-things-hardcore), we had to add TLS encryption to the request from the backend to the ElastiCache DB.
 This was because we added password protection to the DB, and AWS forces you to use TLS encryption in transit for Elasticache if you want to password protect it.
 In this case we had to move this TLS origination to the service mesh and remove it form the backend code.
 Having it in the NodeJS code created a conflict in the communication between the backend container and the envoy container, so we moved it to the service mesh throught the use of a ServiceEntry and a DestinationRule.

-Apart from the canary.yaml in our [my-app helm charts](helm/my-app/) templates you will find two new manifests: podmonitor-canary.yaml and podmonitor-canary.yaml.
-These resources make it possible for Prometheus to scrape metrics from the primary and canary deployments.
-Why is this necessary?
-Read the next paragraph...

 Finally, there's another [helm chart for a flagger-loadtester](helm/infra/service-mesh/flagger-loadtester).
-This is a Flagger tool that will generate requests to our new version (canary deployemt) during the canary excecution.
-Without this we would have to manually create this traffic for the canary excecution to work properly.
-The PodMonitors we created will make it possible for Flagger to get metrics generated by these requests from Prometheus and make decisions on how to proceed with the canary.
-Without requests there's no metrics, and without metrics Flagger cannot make decisions, effectively rendering the canary deployment pointless.
+This is a Flagger tool that will generate fake traffic to our services during the canary deployments.
+Without this we would have to manually create requests to our services during the canary for the canary to work properly.
+Flagger will read metrics generated by these requests to make decisions on how to proceed with the canary.
+Without requests there's no metrics, and without metrics Flagger cannot make decisions, effectively rendering the canary pointless.

 <br/>
 <br/>